-This apprenticeship covers the core requirements of a crop technician and then choice to specialise in either ‘soil based system’ or ‘containerised systems’,
+This apprenticeship covers the core requirements of a crop technician.
+It then covers the choice to specialise in either ‘soil-based system’ or ‘containerised systems.’

 What apprentices will learn